 We understand that all families are different and if you have specific needs, please speak with your child’s clinical team.

-Directions under the Public Health Act prohibit the following persons from entry to any Victorian Hospital:
+Directions under the Public Health Act prohibit anyone entering any hospital in Victoria if you:

 Travelling to and from your child’s appointment via public transport may be a source of anxiety for you and your family.

 It’s important to remember using public transport is safe and there are measures in place to protect the health of the community including wearing masks and practising good hand hygiene.